smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ## Ontology Versions Summary

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 0.5.1 (July 10, 2024)

+* All the textual IRI suffixes of the class IRIs are automatically converted to numeric suffixes.
+  * Example: the OWL class `TARA:Meridian_Acupoint` is converted to `TARA:TARA_5151019`

 ### Version 0.5 (June 4, 2024)